josefernandoferreiragomes/TrafficCaptureDemo/README.md

 This tutorial demonstrates the use of third-party tools and services:
 - **Fiddler Classic** is a trademark of Progress Software Corporation
-- **Bruno** is an open-source API client
+- **Bruno** is a third-party API client (use any API client)
 - This tutorial is not affiliated with or endorsed by these organizations
 - All trademarks belong to their respective owners

 ## License

 The **tutorial content and sample code** in this repository are licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-This license applies only to the original content in this repository, not to the third-party tools referenced (Fiddler Classic, Bruno, etc.), which are subject to their own respective licenses.
+This license applies only to the original content in this repository, not to the third-party tools referenced (Fiddler Classic, Bruno, JSONPlaceholder, etc.), which are subject to their own respective licenses.
+This repository does not distribute or modify those tools — it only links to them.

+Third-party tools referenced

+Third-party tools and services mentioned in this tutorial (for example, Fiddler Classic, Bruno, and JSONPlaceholder) are owned and maintained by their respective authors.
+Consult each project's website for license, trademark, and usage terms before using or redistributing those tools.
+This tutorial provides guidance for development and testing only.

 ## Overview